 The trend toward globalization has increased the importance of international public relations work.
-For businesses to scale their brand awareness in global markets, international public relations teams need to create flexible, integrated communications strategies that maximize culturally and linguistically relevant media relations.
+For businesses to scale their brand awareness in global markets with marketing communications services, international public relations teams need to create flexible, integrated communications strategies that maximize culturally and linguistically relevant media relations.

 Secure Wi-Fi connections, Zoom calls, scheduling features in email servers, and Google translate have all created a more accessible global media landscape for international public relations professionals.
 Social networks like Twitter and LinkedIn have made it much easier to build and maintain relationships with reporters and stay updated on the beats they cover.

 Creating an International Public Relations Strategy

 First, when beginning to engage with the media in any new market, the team executing your international public relations strategy must offer diverse perspectives and language abilities.
 Most journalists today speak English, but if you want to work extensively with the local media then having someone who is fluent in the language who can develop partnerships with key reporters and publications is essential.